sava-software/ravina/solana/README.md

 ### web

-* **port**: port to bind to, defaults to 0, which will pick a randomly available port.
+* **port**: Port to bind to, defaults to 0, which will pick a randomly available port.
 The port the server is listening to will be logged to the terminal.

 ### tableCache